EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 	Ideally, I would like to power the arduino+sensors off one LiPo, and the receiver/servos over the BEC line from the ESC, powered from a seperate battery.
 		This would allow us to measure battery life w.out considering the arduino+sensors.
 How to do this?
 			Try: Common the ground!
 				This worked!
-Update the Protoboard to add another GND breakout which will run to the Arduino
+Updated the Protoboard to add another GND breakout which will run to the Arduino

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Pinouts ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 IMU (I2C com)